 1) Telemedicine Is More than Just Technology

-The common misperception is that telemedicine competes with existing service lines.
-To the contrary, by working with healthcare technology already in place, telemedicine can augment and expand the services that exist.
+A common misperception is that telemedicine competes with existing service channels.
+In fact, telemedicine works with healthcare technology to augment and expand existing services.

 3) Telemedicine Brings World-Class Care to Small Communities